+The second scale-up alternative is the use of fixed-bed bioreactors.
 Fixed-bed bioreactors are two-phase systems in which the medium flows continuously through a stationary bed made of a porous polymer.
-Because the matrix on which the cells are growing is fixed, the cells have to endure substantially less shear stress, while process parameters such as pH and Dissolved Oxygen can still be tightly controlled.
+Because the matrix on which the cells are growing is fixed, the cells have to endure substantially less shear stress, while process parameters such as pH and dissolved oxygen can still be tightly controlled.
 This set-up generally allows for high cell densities in a small-footprint bioreactor and easy recovery of the viral vector product.

 My team at Batavia uses both the scale-X™ and iCELLis® fixed-bed bioreactors.
 We gathered a wealth of data on both systems.
 For example, the scale-X bioreactors have been successfully used for the Sabin poliovirus strains (PV1, PV2, PV3) production.
 As a direct comparison of our results in the scale-X bioreactor with the microcarrier production process described in literature, an average yield increase of 178% (in DU/cm2) was achieved for the 3 serotypes of poliovirus.3 In addition, the scale-X bioreactor was implemented for production of the VSV vector in our Lassa and Marburg vaccine programs.

-Overall, our working experience with fixed-bed bioreactors is very positive, because it provides smooth scale-up, is less labor intensive, and we are able to reach very high cell densities which benefits transfection efficiency and product yield.
+Overall, our working experience with fixed-bed bioreactors is very positive, because it provides smooth scale-up, is less labor intensive, and we are able to reach very high cell densities.
+These high cell densities benefit transfection efficiency and product yield.
 We therefore believe that these systems may substantially contribute in overcoming viral vector manufacturing cost.

-Batavia Biosciences offers a broad range of process development and manufacturing services for all major classes of biopharmaceuticals, i.e., viral vaccines, viral vectors, recombinant proteins and antibodies.
-As a company dedicated to help bringing biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate, Batavia Biosciences has vast experience in developing and manufacturing vector vaccines, gene therapy vectors and oncolytic vectors.
-With our team of experienced scientists and technicians, we are well equipped to take on any challenge associated with viral vector development.
+Batavia Biosciences offers a broad range of process development and manufacturing services for all major classes of biopharmaceuticals.
+We are dedicated to help bring biopharmaceuticals to the market at higher speed, with reduced costs, and with a higher success rate.
+Batavia Biosciences has vast experience in developing and manufacturing vector vaccines, gene therapy vectors and oncolytic vectors.
+Our team of experienced scientists and technicians are well equipped to take on any challenge associated with viral vector development.